top of page

 A couple takes a selfie with a medieval castle in the background, smiling and wearing sunglasses.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-Our Cardiff Castle highlights
+Our Cardiff Castle Highlights

 As two passionate history fans, exploring the castles of the UK has always been something we have been keen to do.
 That being said, that had all pretty much happened in England to-date.
 Wales had always been high on the list, especially given its fascinating Celtic history, but we had never really had the chance to go there - until now.